Krakow info

 President as the head of state, council of ministers chaired by prime minister as the executive branch, bicameral National Assembly (the Sejm with 460 deputies and the senate with 100 senators) as the legislative branch.
 Judicial branch consists of the Supreme Court, the Constitutional Tribunal, the Chief Administrative Court, and the local and district courts.

-Administrative divisions: 16 provinces (wojewodztwa, singular–wojewodztwo) with local governments–Dolnoslaskie, Kujawsko-Pomorskie, Lodzkie, Lubelskie, Lubuskie, Malopolskie, Mazowieckie, Opolskie, Podkarpackie, Podlaskie, Pomorskie, Slaskie, Swietokrzyskie, Warminsko-Mazurskie, Wielkopolskie, Zachodniopomorskie.
+Administrative divisions: 16 provinces (wojewodztwa, singular wojewodztwo) with local governments – Dolnoslaskie, Kujawsko-Pomorskie, Lodzkie, Lubelskie, Lubuskie, Malopolskie, Mazowieckie, Opolskie, Podkarpackie, Podlaskie, Pomorskie, Slaskie, Swietokrzyskie, Warminsko-Mazurskie, Wielkopolskie, Zachodniopomorskie.
 Capital: Warsaw.

-Defense: 1.71% GDP, about 206,000 active troops in Army, Navy, Air and Air Defense Force.
+Defense: annual military expenditures at 1.9 percent of GDP, about 206,000 active troops in Army, Navy, Air and Air Defense Force, and Special Forces.

 Poland's Economy

 Industries: machinery, iron and steel, coal mining, chemicals, shipbuilding, food processing, glass, beverages, textiles.
+Industrial production growth rate 7 percent in 2011 (est.)

 Agriculture: potatoes, fruits, vegetables, wheat; poultry, eggs, pork, beef, dairy